-- IDS is not supported: the script only dumps the meta data stored in the ICAT, not the content of the files stored in the IDS. - The script will only writes objects that the user connecting ICAT has read permissions for.
+- IDS is not supported: the script only dumps the meta data stored in the ICAT, not the content of the files stored in the IDS. - The output will only contain objects that the user connecting ICAT has read permissions for.
 The script may need to connect as the ICAT root user in order to get the full content. - The following items are deliberately not included in the output: - Log objects (ICAT server versions older then 4.7.0), - The attributes id, createId, createTime, modId, and modTime of any object. - It is assumed that for each Dataset ds in the ICAT where ds.sample is not NULL, the condition ds.investigation = ds.sample.investigation holds.
-If this is not satisfied, this script will fail with a DataConsistencyError. - The partition of the data into chunks is static.
+If this is not satisfied, the script will fail with a DataConsistencyError. - The partition of the data into chunks is static.
 It should rather be dynamic, e.g. chunks should be splitted if the number of objects in them grows too large. - The content in the ICAT server must not be modified while this script is retrieving it.
-Otherwise the script may fail or the dumpfile be inconsistent. - The script fails if the data contains any Study if the ICAT server version is older then 4.6.0.
+Otherwise the script may fail or the dumpfile be inconsistent. - The script fails if the ICAT server is older then 4.6.0 and the data contains any Study.
 This is a bug in icat.server.